Apple supplier Foxconn says working to resume China production as soon as possible

 Having previously guided for "cautious optimism" in the fourth quarter, Foxconn said it will "revise down" its outlook given events in Zhengzhou.

-However, the firm reported October sales had soared 40.97% year-on-year, a record high for the same period.
+However, the firm reported October sales had soared 40.97% year-on-year, a record high for the same period, but down 5.56% compared to the previous month.

+"Benefiting from the launch of new products in October, stable demand for major products, and strong demand in the server market, revenue in all four major product segments grew," it said, referring to computing products, smart consumer electronics products, and cloud and networking products.

+Computing products, smart consumer electronics products, and cloud and networking products all showed double-digit growth last month, compared to the same period last year, the company added.

 (Reporting by Ben Blanchard; Editing by Daniel Wallis)